Municipal finances in crisis: Johannesburg and Cape Town in historical comparison

 While the fact of a crisis, and its symptoms, are plain for all to see, its precise contours, and its underlying causes and dynamics, are not fully visible.
 This interactive visualisation looks to shine more light on the mechanics of the crisis in the City of Johannesburg by comparing the state of its finances to that of the City of Cape Town for the period 2008/09 to 2025/26.

 Municipal budgets are divided into two parts, operating budgets and capital budgets.
 Capital expenditure is money spent on developing new infrastructure such as water, electricity and local road networks.
-The money used for this capital expenditure comes in from loans raised or bonds issued, conditional grants provided by other spheres of government, and cash retained where operating revenue exceeds operating expenditure.
+The money used for this capital expenditure comes in from loans raised or bonds issued by the municipality, conditional grants provided by other spheres of government, or cash retained from where operating revenue exceeds operating expenditure.

 An accounting nuance here is that municipalities are required to report as operating revenue any grants provided by other spheres of government that are destined to be used for capital expenditure, but the revenue is only recognised at the point at which the funds have been spent as capital.
 In the overall Statements of Financial Performance that appear in the AFS, total operating revenue is counted as inclusive of capital transfers recognised.
 While this is proper accounting practice, these capital transfers recognised – having already been spent as part of the capital budget – do not actually cover operating expenditure, and so excluding them from the picture of operating revenue arguably gives a truer sense of the state of the municipality’s finances.